hove-io/navitia/documentation/slate/source/includes/realtime.md

 ### Journeys

 If the stop deleted is the origin/destination of a section of the journey, Navitia will compute a different itinerary to the requested station.
-If not, the disruption will be present in the `display_informations.links` part of the section for information, but it won't be affecting the journey.
+If not (deleting intermediate stop), the journey won't be affected.
+Either way, a link to this disruption can be found in the section "display_informations" like for other disruptions.

 ### Departures & Stop Schedules

 The departure time of the train with the reduced service simply won't be displayed in the list of departures/stop_schedules if "data_freshness" is set to "realtime".
 If data_freshness" is "base_schedule", then the depature time is displayed and a link to the disruption is present at the root level of the response.
-A link to this disruption can be found in the section "display_informations".
+In that case, a link to this disruption can be found in the section "display_informations" for departures, in the "date_times" object itself for stop_schedules.

 ## <a name="MODIFIED_SERVICE"></a>Modified service